matt-bartel/gh-clone-org/README.md

 # git-clone-org

-> A github-cli extension script to clone all repositories in an organization, optionally filtering by topic
+A github-cli extension script to clone all repositories in an organization, optionally filtering by topic.
+If the repository has already been cloned it will attempt to switch to the default branch and pull.

 ## Installation